Restated Bylaws of the

 The annual meeting of members shall be held on the third Thursday of April each year, unless the board of directors fixes another date and so notifies the members as provided in Section 4 of this Article V. If the scheduled date falls upon a legal holiday, the meeting shall be held the next business day.

-- Authorized persons who may call.
-A special meeting of the members may be called at any time by any of the following: The board of directors, the president, or five percent or more of the members.
+(a) Who may call: A special meeting of the members may be called at any time by any of the following: The board of directors, the president, or five percent or more of the members.

-(a) General notice contents.
-All notices of meetings of members shall be sent or otherwise given in accordance with subsection (c) of this section of this Article V not less than 10 nor more than 90 days before the date of the meeting.
-The notice shall specify the place, date, and hour of the meeting and (i) in the case of a special meeting, the general nature of the business to be transacted, and no other business may in that case be transacted, or (ii) in the case of the annual meeting, those matters which the board of directors, at the time of giving the notice, intends to present for action by the members.
+(b) General notice contents.
+All notices of meetings of special meetings of members shall be sent or otherwise given in accordance with this Article V not less than 25 nor more than 90 days before the date of the meeting.
+The notice shall specify the place, date, and hour of the meeting and the general nature of the business to be transacted, and no other business may in that case be transacted.

-(b) Notice of certain agenda items.
-If action is proposed to be taken at any meeting for approval of any of the following proposals, the notice shall also state the general nature of the proposal.
-Member action on such items is invalid unless the notice or written waiver of notice states the general nature of the proposal(s):
+(c) Notice of certain agenda items.
+If action is proposed to be taken at any meeting for approval of any of the following proposals, the notice shall also provide details of the proposal.
+Member action on such items is invalid unless the notice or written waiver of notice states the details of the proposal(s):

 - Removing a director without cause;